The Black/African American Healthcare Experience: Where Disparities Persist and Why It Matters

 Filed Under: Market Research, Black / African American, Multicultural, CPG, Health Insurance

 These stories circulate in families—from grandmother to mother to daughter—and inform behaviors: how appointments are scheduled (or avoided), where care is sought (or substituted), and which products are chosen to manage health and wellness at home.
-To kick this story off we want to ground you in this journey of understanding with some overarching insights and statistics that give you a detailed picture of what Black/African Americans experience daily as they navigate healthcare spaces.
+To kick off this story, we want to ground you in this journey of understanding with some overarching insights and statistics that give you a detailed picture of what Black/African Americans experience daily as they navigate healthcare spaces.

 The Evidence: Where Disparities Show Up—and Why They Persist